 Discussing the best ways to nurture a child’s development, no matter his or her age, she reiterated the “Six Cs,” a concept that she and her partner Dr. Kathy Hirsh-Pasek wrote about in their New York Times best-selling book Becoming Brilliant: What Science Tells Us About Raising Successful Children: collaboration, communication, content, critical thinking, creative innovation, and confidence.
 She also stressed the importance of fostering the ability to fail and learn from the experience, and the ability to persevere.
 “Some call it grit,” she said.

 “The key thing is that they follow their own interests,” Dr. Golinkoff said.
 “Whatever they want to read and like is what I would go with.”
 Below are 13 books, toys, games, and puzzles vetted by Dr. Golinkoff and Elio themselves that will help usher in the next stage of development for just about any 7-year-old.
-While you’re here, don’t forget to check out our picks for the best toys for 1-year-olds, 2-year-olds, 3-year-olds, 4-year-olds, 5-year-olds, and 6-year-olds.
+We’ve also got gift guides for kids of all ages, including 1-year-olds, 2-year-olds, 3-year-olds, 4-year-olds, 5-year-olds, 6-year-olds, 8-year-olds, 9-year-olds, 10-year-olds, and 11-year-olds.

 “I want children to love reading,” Dr. Golinkoff said.
 “I don’t want it to feel like a chore.
 And I don’t care about what kinds of books they read.
 Even comic books are great, like Calvin and Hobbes, which Elio is reading right now.
 I don’t want to tell them that they have to read chapter books.
 There are so many fabulous choices out there.”